adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 If you use semantic class names, a search should yield just one result.
 And if it yields more than one result, then this should indicate a problem that needs dealing with.

 Note: if you have a repeated *component* within a module, then searching might yield several results within 1 file.
 That is, a module would typically live in a single template.

+## Because reuse breaks semantics.

+If you strive to reuse the bits inbetween the curly braces to create "atomic" class names, then you encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
+Read that chapter now, if you haven't already.

+## Because reuse causes bloat.

+If you attempt to reuse every single *rule* you'll end up with classes such as: `red`, `clearfix`, `pull-left`, `grid` which leads to HTML bloat:

+	<div class="clearfix pull-left red etc"></div>

+Bloat makes it harder to maintain and degrades performance (albeit in a minor way).

 ## What if I really want to reuse a style?